-Up to 1989 the works of the poet can be seen as the building blocks of a world that shares the poetic realm of Atanas Dalchev, Nikolai Liliev, and Valeri Petrov, and this is precisely what brings them closer to 'soft lyricism,' 14 rather than the works of the April poets15.
+Up to 1989 the works of the poet can be seen as the building blocks of a world that shares the poetic realm of Atanas Dalchev, Nikolai Liliev, and Valeri Petrov, and this is precisely what brings them closer to 'soft lyricism', rather than the works of the April poets.
 In fact, regardless of whether we are considering the period of the People's Republic of Bulgaria or the newly established democratic state in the 1990's, with his devil-may-care attitude, the poet always remained aside from any current vanities or worries, so much so that his poems bring the reader a sense of timelessness.

-During the socialist regime Ivan Teofilov was significantly more visible and more successful as a master of puppet theatre.
-His success was marked by the play The Clocksmith16 which revealed the potential of the puppet as a tool of dramaturgy.
+During the socialist regime Ivan Teofilov was significantly more visible and more successful as a master of the puppet theatre.
+His success was marked by the play Chasovnikar [The Clocksmith] which revealed the potential of the puppet as a tool of dramaturgy.
 The puppet was no longer only capable of expressing humour, but also suitable for drama.
-This was only one of the reasons why Ivan Teofilov's The Clocksmith was awarded the Special Prize of the International Union of Puppetry Art (UNIMA) in 1964.
+This was only one of the reasons why Ivan Teofilov's Chasovnikar [The Clocksmith] was awarded the Special Prize of the International Union of Puppetry Art (UNIMA) in 1964.

 Interesting is the timing of Teofilov's plays, which always seemed to come out at critical moments for the development of the Bulgarian puppet theatre for adults.
 Ever since the foundation of puppet theatre in 1924, followed by Mara Penkova's theatre in the 1940's and the subsequent Central Puppet Theatre in Sofia, among the plays for children there were always plays for adults as well.
-Admittedly, this type of theatre has had its ups and downs.17 The 1960's and the 1970's were very uncertain times for puppetry.
+Admittedly, this type of theatre has had its ups and downs.3 The 1960's and the 1970's were very uncertain times for puppetry.

 The creative freedom Mara Penkova had fought for and her insistence that there should be more plays for adults lived on as traditions of the Central Puppet Theatre in Sofia, where Ivan Teofilov put on his shows.
 In the 1960's and the 1970's he rediscovered that adults were very much interested in the art of puppetry.
-In 1965 Teofilov was working on the script for The Hero and the Golden Apple18 with Nikolina Georgieva, then later he created Krali Marko19 (a legendary figure from Bulgarian folklore), using an unsuccessful script for a
+In 1965 Teofilov was working on the script for Yunakat i zlatnata yabalka [The Hero and the Golden Apple] with Nikolina Georgieva, then